Walk of Fame of Italian sport

 Four Italian legends (clockwise from the top left): Edoardo Mangiarotti (fencing, 6 gold medals at the Summer Olympics; Alberto Tomba (alpine skiing, 3 gold medals at the Winter Olympics and one World Cup won); Ondina Valla (athletics, first Italian female gold medal at the Olympic Games); Fausto Coppi (cycling, two Tour de France and five Giro d'Italia won).

 Walk of Fame of Italian sport (Walk of Fame dello sport italiano) is the Walk of Fame of the Italian sport, inaugurated by Italian National Olympic Committee (CONI) on 7 May 2015.
 It is a list of 140 Italian all-time champions, which has been implemented on six occasions (five new entries in 2015, 2016 and 2021, seven in 2018, three in 2019, and fifteen in 2023), from the initial 100 names.

 Criteria

-One hundred timeless champions, chosen on the basis of the exclusive decisions of the Coni (president Gianni Malagò), Athletes Commission - chaired by Marco Durante.
+The first one hundred inductees consisted of former athletes chosen on the basis of the exclusive decisions of the CONI's Commissione Atleti (English: Athletes Commission), chaired by Marco Durante.
+During the first ceremony, it was announced that further former athletes would be added in subsequent years.

-Naturally, athletes still in competitive activity are not included in the list.